Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Eco-Conscious by Design:

-Orbimint isn't just another blockchain—it is a conscious response to the digital evolution of currency in an era rapidly moving away from physical money.
+Orb-Mint-Multi-blockchain-Compatible-Coin isn't just another blockchain—it is a conscious response to the digital evolution of currency in an era rapidly moving away from physical money.
 Its foundational architecture is rooted in sustainability, clean computation, and intelligent scalability.

 Precision-Scaled Supply:
-At its core, Orbimint uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
+At its core, Orb-mint uses 7 decimal precision (e7) rather than the larger decimal holding places for precise measurments of value although smaller memes use larger decimals to help point out the fractions of a coin, we implemnet less coin in intial minting and antictipate larger than average meme scale value.
 After all despite being compatible with other blocks this coin has its own Block-, it's built to run fast and in syntax formation in CPP.